AdityaNikhil/DS-Job-ready-with-me/README.md

 # DS-Job-ready-with-me
+### PS: It is a work in progress.
+Make sure to raise an issue if you're interested in contributing.

 This is a repo created to getting job ready within the field of Data Science/Machine Learning.

-This is an 8 months roadmap to geting placed in the field of DS.

 ---

 ## Background
 I am an international student currently studying in Northeastern University pursuing Masters in Applied Machine Intelligence course.
 I am passionate about data science and have done several projects over the past and even interned at a few organisations.
-Being an international student, **I currently have 8 months** from now to landing an internship.
-Here, I'll be **posting all the resources** I'll be using to landing an internship successfully.

 \**This repo shall serve as my personal preparation journey to getting placed.
 I hope it helps you too.*\*